Hoshikuz/osu-wiki/wiki/Contests/TKBC/2/en.md

 - Title must be `1223`.
 - Difficulty must be Oni or Inner Oni.
 - Source and tags must be left blank.
-- When submitting your map, include the metadata in the email.
+- While submitting your beatmap, include the metadata in the email.

 ## Theme